Criminal convictions, disclosures and barring (staff policy and procedure)

 3. The disclosure of convictions and the consideration of offers of employment

-3.1 The DBS assists employers in making safer recruitment / employment decisions by enabling organisations to identify candidates who are unsuitable for certain work, particularly work which involves undertaking Regulated Activity.
+3.1 The DBS assists employers in making safer recruitment / employment decisions by enabling organisations to identify individuals who are unsuitable for certain work, particularly work which involves undertaking Regulated Activity.
 It may also be relevant for occupations which are exceptions to the ROA.

 3.2 A disclosure will only be requested for roles that indicate one is proportionate and relevant to the position concerned, such as the roles listed in Appendix 2.
 The DBS provide guidance on the eligibility for disclosures.